restropiajr/meditationapp/README.md

 # meditation-app
+Meditation App

-Followed a tutorial on how to make a meditation app.
-The purpose of this tutorial was to teach HTML, CSS, and JavaScript.
+The purpose of this project was to practice HTML, CSS, and JavaScript.